tang0226/fracture/README.md

   * Build-your-own fractal
     * Equation
     * Misc. math functions (abs, log, trigonometric)
-* Add CSS styling
 * Prevent scientific notation for complex coordinates (especially close to im = 0).
 * Add informative comments to code
-* (maybe) For optimum performance, hardcode canvas functions instead of using module
 * (very useful, but not sure how to implement) Draw bounding box for drag zooming

 ## Samples: